My Note before you read this review:

 They publish extensive reports on companies, stocks, funds, markets and more.
 Which is great and highly useful.

-They also send you a periodic notification about your portfolio, which I find quite nice in the volatile bull market.
+They also send you periodic notifications about your portfolio, which I find quite nice in the volatile bull market.
 But it could be annoying for some long-term investors who don’t like monitoring the market.

 At the end of the day, this was my experience.
-Your requirement, experiences, expectation, and results with INDmoney will differ from mine.
+Your requirements, experiences, expectations, and results with INDmoney will differ from mine.